open-telemetry/oteps/text/metrics/0238-pipeline-monitoring.md

 which adds to the confusion -- it is not standard practice for receivers to retry in the OpenTelemetry collector, that is the duty of exporters in our current practice.
+So, the memory limiter component, to be consistent, should count "failure drops" to indicate that the next stage of the pipeline did not see the data.

 There is still another use of "dropped" in the collector, similar to the memory limiter example and the SDK use-case, where "dropped" is a